NEW: Ehud Barak describes Yuval Diskin's comments as 'irresponsible'

 He said the Israeli government presented “a false view to the public on the Iranian bomb, as though acting against Iran would prevent a nuclear bomb.
 But attacking Iran will encourage them to develop a bomb all the faster.”

-It is not the first time a high-profile figure has criticized the Israeli government’s handling of Iran.
+Other high-profile figures have criticized the Israeli government’s handling of Iran.

-Meir Dagan, the former chief of Israel’s spy agency, the Mossad, has been a frequent and vocal critic of talk about an Israel strike on Iran, famously calling it a “stupid idea.”
+Meir Dagan, the former chief of Israel’s spy agency, the Mossad, has been a frequent and vocal critic of talk about an Israeli strike on Iran, famously calling it a “stupid idea.”

-Israeli vice-premier and Likud party member Silvan Shalom told the Jerusalem Post that Diskin should not have spoken in public.
+Silvan Shalom, Israeli vice premier and Likud party member, told the Jerusalem Post that Diskin should not have spoken in public.

-Diskin’s blunt commentary follows controversial remarks by Israel’s top general, who said Iran is led by “very rational people” and doesn’t appear poised to build a nuclear bomb that would threaten his nation.
+Diskin’s commentary followed remarks by Israel’s top general, who said last week that Iran is led by “very rational people” and doesn’t appear poised to build a nuclear bomb.

 Iran “is going step by step to the place where it will be able to decide whether to manufacture a nuclear bomb,” Chief of Staff Lt.
-Gen. Benny Gantz told Israel’s Haaretz newspaper in Wednesday editions.
+Gen. Benny Gantz told Israel’s Haaretz newspaper.
 “It hasn’t yet decided whether to go the extra mile.”

 Those comments were in stark contrast to those of Netanyahu, who suggested to CNN that time is running out for Western sanctions on Iran to have a meaningful effect on Tehran’s nuclear program.

-The sanctions “are certainly taking a bite out of the Iranian economy,” Netanyahu said in an interview broadcast Tuesday on CNN’s “Erin Burnett OutFront.”
+The sanctions “are certainly taking a bite out of the Iranian economy,” Netanyahu told CNN.
 But, he said, “They haven’t rolled back the Iranian program – or even stopped it – by one iota.”